IgnacioFan/recus-platform/README.md

 open browser and type http://localhost:3000/api/test.

-if you see a string {status: 'success', msg: 'successfully connected'}, you have finished the backend service.
+if you see a string {status: 'success', msg: 'successfully connected'}, then it means you have fired the backend service.

+### Set up frontend
 The following instructions will go through the setting needed to run the front-end app on your local machine.

-### Set up frontend

 **1. Enter the project folder**